‘If looks could kill, he wouldn’t need a chainsaw.’

 Filmed at an abandoned farmhouse in Pflugerville and in nearby Bastrop, Texas, on a budget of $600,000, the movie was shown at several film festivals under the title, The Return of the Texas Chainsaw Massacre.
 The film was purchased by Columbia Pictures for $1.3 million.
 The studio agreed to distribute the film theatrically (along with its home-video release) but shelved for three years.

 It was subsequently re-cut and released under the title, Texas Chainsaw Massacre: The Next Generation in late summer 1997, after its two lead actors had both become major Hollywood stars.
-Despite their names draw, the belatedly released movie took a mere $185,898 at the US box office.
+Despite the draw of their names, the belatedly released movie took a mere $185,898 at the US box office.

 On December 11, 2018, Scream Factory issued Texas Chainsaw Massacre: The Next Generation as Collector’s Edition Blu-ray with the following special features: